-A few years into publishing the blog, I decided to widen our focus and add some fresh faces/voices into the mix, beyond our original four writer-moms from Cincinnati.
-I opened up the doors for new regular contributors in 2011 and Working Moms Against Guilt really took off (in terms of traffic and engagement).
+A few years into publishing the blog, I decided to widen our focus and add some fresh faces and voices into the mix, beyond our original four writer-moms from Cincinnati.
+I opened up the doors for new regular contributors in 2011, and Working Moms Against Guilt really took off (in terms of traffic and engagement).
 Having women from many places and diverse backgrounds regularly sharing their experiences added so much dimension and readership—and still does.

 What advice would you give to a new blogger who wants to monetize their blog?